 We have constructed a molecular rectifier by intercalating specific, small molecules into designed DNA strands.
 While this discovery is very promising, there is still a long way to go before DNA will replace today’s silicon-based devices.
 The research team plans to continue its work, aiming to construct additional molecular devices and to enhance the performance of the molecular diode.

-Fig. 1 (Click to enlarge) Fig. 1 A traditional semiconductor diode, showing the square-shaped semiconductor crystal.
+Fig. 1 (Click to enlarge) A traditional semiconductor diode, showing the square-shaped semiconductor crystal.
 (Wikipedia)

-Fig. 2 (Click to enlarge) Fig. 2 The DNA molecule containing three mismatched A–A base pairs at the center, without (top) and with (bottom) intercalated coralyne molecules.
+Fig. 2 (Click to enlarge) The DNA molecule containing three mismatched A–A base pairs at the center, without (left) and with (right) intercalated coralyne molecules.